north-road/qgis-processing-r/website/pages/script-syntax.md

 `##Range=range 0,1` specifies that the `Range` variable will be a two numeric values vector with names (min/max values).
 The parameter accepts default values, e.g. `0,1`.
 A range widget will be displayed for setting the values.

-`##Color=color #FF0000` specifies that the `Color` variable will be a text string of the chosen color in hexadecimal format.
+`##Color=color withopacity #FF0000CC` specifies that the `Color` variable will be a text string of the chosen color in hexadecimal format.
 This parameter will display a color selection widget.
 The parameter accepts default values, for example `#FF0000`.
-It does not accept transparency values.
+The opacity value depends on the `withopacity` option.

 `##Date_Time=datetime` specifies that the `Date_Time` variable will be a `POSIXct` vector of length `1` of the date and time choosing from the `datetime` widget .
 The parameter does not accept default values, instead, the current date and time will set by default.